What is indigestion (dyspepsia)?

 Indigestion (dyspepsia) usually appears as a symptom of an underlying issue such as gastroesophageal reflux disease and is not usually considered a condition in itself.

-Indigestion is a common medical condition that affects a large number of people around the world.
+Indigestion is a common medical problem that affects a large number of people around the world.
 In the majority of cases, it is mild and does not occur regularly.
 If this applies to you then the good news is that you should not worry too much.
 The only time to get concerned is when it is more severe and regular.
-But what is indigestion, what causes it and what can you do about it?
+But what is indigestion?
+What causes it and what can you do about it?

-This is an important question for most people so you can actually understand what is happening in your body.
-Indigestion is discomfort or pain felt in your upper abdomen or a burning sensation in the area behind your breastbone.
-Known as dyspepsia or heartburn respectively, some people who suffer from indigestion can feel both of these types at the same time.
+Indigestion is pain or discomfort in your upper abdomen or a burning sensation in the area behind your breastbone.
+Known as functional dyspepsia or heartburn respectively, some people who suffer from indigestion can feel both of these types at the same time.
 Many people who suffer from this condition will have indigestion after eating or drinking.